 Lucky for you, I have a method for quickly and efficiently writing job postings.
-Bonus: I won’t make you wait ten fucking years; just a few more weeks until October 29th when I host the live virtual workshop.
+Bonus: I won’t make you wait ten years.
+It’s available now in my on-demand job post writing course.

-This class is for people who have looked at my other workshop content and thought, “I would love to ask Katrina what she thinks” or “I don’t know if I love this, but I don’t know what better would look like.”
+This class is for people who have looked at their job postings and thought, “I wonder how Katrina writes this” or “I don’t know if I love this, but I don’t know what better would look like.”

-I want to tell you what I think, and I’ll help you rewrite your posting live.
+I want to tell you what I think.